EvanPalmer/sa-takehome-project-node/README.md

 - Major challenge was having a newborn baby in the middle of my prep!
 But that was a good challenge and not unexpected :)
 - I've written production JavaScript in my life as a developer, so comfortable with the syntax, but I've never professionally built backend Node applications, so there was a slight learning curve.
   - For example, I wasn't sure of the best way to associate the client side code with a Handlebars template or route.
 I'm still not sure I followed best practice here.
-- I built a lot without realising that the requirements specifcy to use the Stripe Elements technique.
+- I built a lot without realising that the requirements specify to use the Stripe Elements technique.
 When I realised I needed to build with Stripe Elements, I had to take a step back and understand the payment intent API as I didn't use that for other builds.
 And in hindsight, it was good to slowly move up in complexity of builds as a learning exercise, but it was probably a bit too time consuming meaning I couldn't do a lot of the additional work I had planned that would have looked quite cool (see TODOs below).

 ## Productionize and TODO
 _How you might extend this if you were building a more robust instance of the same application._